frasfras/ReputationExpert/README.md

 -To interact with Social media monitoring: <br/>
 function if_brand_mentioned(){
- echo"how is brand mentioned "
+ <br/> &nbsp echo"how is brand mentioned "
 }
 -Mentions gathered in social Media